n8petersen/n8petersen/README.md

 ## 👋 Hi, I’m @n8petersen
-- 📚 Student studying Information Technology at BYU
+- 📚 Student studying Information Technology at BYU, with minors in Russian and Computer Science
 - 📜 Proficient with PowerShell, SQL, MongoDB
 - 🧠 Can code in C, C++, Python, JavaScipt, HTML+CSS, and PHP
 - 🌱 Currently learning C#, and Java